elamaran619/amazon-quicksight-user-guide/doc_source/signing-up.md

 To set up data sources for your users, see [Working with Data Sources in Amazon QuickSight](working-with-data-sources.md)\.

-For more information about managing users for Amazon QuickSight administrators, see [Managing User Access inside Amazon QuickSight](managing-quicksight-users.md)\.
+For more information about managing users for Amazon QuickSight administrators, see [Managing User Access Inside Amazon QuickSight](managing-quicksight-users.md)\.